 Mt Titlis summit is at 3,238 meters above sea level and to get there you will board the first rotating cable car in the world.

 At the top of Mt.
 Titlis, you can walk on the 100 meters long suspended bridge that gives you the feeling of flying over the peaks.
 It looks scary, but it’s amazing.
 After the cliff walk, you can visit the illuminated glacier cave or enjoy the views while having a hot chocolate or a beer.
 I have done all that and strongly recommend it.

 How to get to Mount Titlis from Lucerne?

 To get to Mount Titlis you will need to take a train from Lucerne to Engelberg, it’s a 45 minutes journey.
 From Engelberg train station you can walk or take a free shuttle bus to Titlis valley station (cable car station).
 I walked and it took me less than 10 minutes, but if you are carrying skis then the shuttle might be a better option.

 You can buy your ticket at the Titlis valley station and from there choose the route you want to take (straight to the summit or stopping at other stations).
 Check Mt.
 Titlis timetables here and the prices here.
 Another option is to buy your Mount Titlis ticket in advance, get it here!

 Don’t forget to buy your Travel Insurance!

-We are done with our 21 things to do in Lucerne in 2021, and I’m sure that by now you want to pack your bags and go as soon as you can.
+We are done with our list of the best things to do in Lucerne in 2023, and I’m sure that by now you want to pack your bags and go as soon as you can.
 But before saying goodbye, we have a few important travel tips to share.